 NDDs are a group of disorders characterized by the progressive loss of neurons in the brain or spinal cord, leading to functional impairment and disability.
-The early detection and diagnosis of these diseases are crucial for their effective management and treatment.
+The early detection and diagnosis of these diseases are crucial for effective management and treatment.
 The analysis of gait signals can provide valuable insights into the motor function of individuals with NDD and aid in the early diagnosis and treatment of related conditions.
-The use of a deep lightweight method can facilitate the accurate and time-saving classification of different NDD groups, which can contribute to improving the overall well-being of affected individuals.
+Using a deep, lightweight method can facilitate the accurate and time-saving classification of different NDD groups, improving the overall well-being of affected individuals.

 The primary aim of this investigation is to propose a methodology that is strong, economical, and non-intrusive, which has the potential to strike a better balance between cost and computational complexity while achieving high detection accuracy.
-Given that previous studies (Ghoreshi Beyrami & Ghaderyan, 2020), (Pham, 2018), and (Setiawan & Lin, 2021a) achieved perfect average accuracy in binary classification, we decided to exclude the binary classification task between the disease groups and HC subjects.
-Instead, our focus shifted solely to multi-class classification.
+Given that previous studies (Ghoreshi Beyrami & Ghaderyan, 2020; Pham, 2018; Setiawan & Lin, 2021a) efficient treatment planning, and monitoring of disease progression.
+The detection algorithm comprises a preprocessing process, a feature transformation process, and a classification process.
+In the preprocessing process, the five-minute vGRF signal was divided into 10, 30, and 60 s successive time windows.
+In the feature transformation process, the timedomain vGRF signal was modified into a time-frequency spectrogram using a CWT achieved perfect average accuracy in binary classification, we decided to exclude the binary classification task between the disease groups and HC subjects.
+Instead, our focus shifted to multi-class classification.

 The proposed deep TF study provides valuable insights into the health status of the cohort, as it allows for the identification of potential abnormalities or anomalies in the vGRF.
-Through the utilization and comparison of feature sequences, namely IF and SE, as inputs for BiLSTM, and their corresponding spectrogram images for CNNs, this methodology presents a comprehensive and impartial evaluation of the TF features present in gait signals.
-Earlier investigations have underscored the significance of frequency (Joshi, Khajuria, & Joshi, 2017) and high-level spectrogram features (Setiawan & Lin, 2021a), (Setiawan & Lin, 2021b) in NDD classification.
-Building upon these findings, we employed a comprehensive approach that encompassed both frequency-based and high-level spectrogram features.
-The objective was to discern the most effective feature representation, whether in 1D or 2D form.
+This methodology presents a comprehensive and impartial evaluation of the TF features in gait signals by utilizing and comparing feature sequences, IF and SE, as inputs for BiLSTM and their corresponding spectrogram images for CNNs.
+Earlier investigations have underscored the significance of frequency (Joshi et al., 2017) and high-level spectrogram features (Setiawan & Lin, 2021a, Setiawan & Lin, 2021b) in NDD classification.
+Building upon these findings, we employed a comprehensive approach encompassing frequency-based and high-level spectrogram features.
+The objective was to discern the most effective feature representation in 1D or 2D form.
 Our proposed study revealed the prevalence of auto-extracted features, indicating their superiority over other data-driven features in NDD classification.
 This comparative analysis allowed us to uncover valuable insights into the optimal choice of features for improved accuracy and performance to facilitate the diagnosis and classification of NDD.

 The findings of this investigation demonstrate that employing spectrogram images to feed the CNNs, which convert time-domain signals into frequency-domain representations, provides a more comprehensive view of the vGRF signal than traditional 1D time-domain representations.
-By analyzing these spectrogram images using DL techniques, it is possible to extract both the temporal and spectral high-level features that capture the important characteristics to better understand the underlying signals.
+Analyzing these spectrogram images using DL techniques makes it possible to extract the temporal and spectral high-level features that capture the important characteristics to understand the underlying signals better.
 High-level features extracted from CNNs provide valuable information regarding the levels of abstraction present in an image.
 The earlier layers of the network detect lower-level features, such as edges and corners, while the later layers detect higher-level features, such as shapes and objects.
-Moreover, the visualization of in-depth features facilitates understanding how the model makes its predictions.
+Moreover, visualizing in-depth features facilitates understanding how the model makes its predictions.